Aquafina-water-bottle/jp-mining-note/docs/docs/other.md

     - potential issue: people who speed through cards
     - potential solution: use theme
 - front side has no guarantee to be consistent
-    - thus, word is repeated again below the line
+    - thus, for vocab cards, the word is repeated again below the line
+    - similarly, for sentence cards, the sentence is repeated again
     - also see: cardtypes.md
 - word and pitch accent are on separate lines
     - because both can expand very far to the left/right